What is the port security status today?

-So long as threats to trade exist, port security will remain as essential to port operations as cargo and good labor relations.
+So long as trade threats exist, port security will remain as essential to port operations as cargo and good labour relations.

 Traditional views of port security responsibilities must be expanded.

-A complex transnational set of security issues threaten the maritime industry and the movement of cargo in international trade.
+A complex transnational set of security issues threaten the maritime industry and cargo movement in international trade.

 Those threats include terrorism, piracy, smuggling of stowaways and drugs, cargo theft and fraud, bribery and extortion.

 Sea robbery provides an excellent example of the complexity of port security issues.

 The nature of sea robbery necessitates that port security controls include both the waterside and the landside access of ports.

 However, jurisdictional authority discrepancies, a lack of financial resources, and equipment problems are frustrating the attempts by some countries to address this issue.

 Port security is an essential part of the safe, secure, and competitive operation of the maritime transportation system.